Typical itinerary

-Excursions will be planned upon arrival by the will of the group, however here are some examples:
+Excursions will be planned upon arrival by the will of the group, and could be dependent on seasonality for opening times,here are some examples:

 – The Bismantova Rock (a grade A World Heritage site)